funbek/starting-template-frontend/README.md

-# Starer kit for project with bootstrap, fontAwesome, bx-slider and magnific popup #
+# Starer kit for project with bootstrap, fontAwesome, magnific popup #

 ## What need for compile ##
 * Install node.js (npm)